zense/IIITB-StudentKit/docs/faq.md

-  course provides an opportunity for industry internship/thesis for the final part of the program - very valuable for work experience and developing research acumen.Also it is easy to plan a set of courses/electives for forthcoming years because they are being covered in the same institute (the knowledge requirements are better known)
+  course provides an opportunity for industry internship/thesis for the final part of the program - very valuable for work experience and developing research acumen.Also it is easy to plan a set of courses/electives for forthcoming years because they are being covered in the same institute (the knowledge requirements are better known).
-  - consider finishing a fundamentals course in one institute and opting for the advanced course in a different one, it is hard to gauge the standards expected.
+  Consider finishing a fundamentals course in one institute and opting for the advanced course in a different one, it is hard to gauge the standards expected.

   Weigh 'your' options and plan well!!!
 That's the only true comparator.